lsst-ts/ts_vmsfpga/README.md

-Controller also fails into Synchronization Failed state if any responder which entered "Responder Waiting" state doesn't progress into "Responder Running", or if a CSC enters "Synchronization Failed" or "Initialising" states.
+Controller also fails into Synchronization Failed state if any responder which entered "Responder Waiting" state doesn't progress into "Responder Running", or if a CSC enters "Synchronization Failed" or "Initializing" states.

 ### Synchronization Failed state